sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 }

 ```
+The default values are -99.0 so that if there's no reception, it can easily be noticed on the screen of the base station.

 A major challenge in implementing the base station code was figuring out the best way to write the function printing data on the display.
 The first thing to note here is that the LCD used isn't big enough to display a pair (indoor and outdoor) of temperatures, pressures, and humidities at the same time.
 For this reason, the LCD works the following way: first, it shows the indoor and outdoor temperatures in separate lines, next it shows the indoor and outdoor pressures, and last it shows  the indoor and outdoor humidities.